 Other ongoing responsibilities of sole traders

 As a sole trader, you must maintain accounting records that follow standard accounting practice, giving a true and fair picture of the business.
-But, unlike most other types of business entity, there’s no need to maintain accounts in a specific form or structure.
+However, unlike most other types of business entity, there’s no need to maintain accounts in a specific form or structure.

 As part of this, you’ll need to keep good records of your sales and expenses incurred.
 These will then be invaluable when you come to complete your annual self assessment tax return.